 Unlike the traditional .PRINT line, both .PRINT SENS and .PRINT TRANADJOINT will assume that the user wants all the sensitivities specified on the .SENS line.
 As such it is not necessary (or possible) to specify specific sensitivities on the .PRINT SENS line.
 If the line exists, that is sufficient to produce the file, and it will contain a column for every objective function and every derivative.
 The file name is the same as the one produced with .PRINT, but with ".SENS" included just before the suffix.
 Similarly, for transient adjoint, the output file name has the string ".TRADJ" included before the suffix.
 Note also, that most of the same output formats (std, tecplot, etc.) are available for .PRINT SENS and .PRINT TRANADJOINT as they are for conventional .PRINT.
-The available formats are listed in table 7.8 and 7.9.
-As noted, transient adjoints are specified separately from .PRINT
+The available formats are listed in table 7-8, 7-9 and 7-10.
+As noted, transient adjoints are specified separately from .PRINT SENS.
+This is

-Table 7.8.
-Output generated for SENS analysis
+Table 7-8.
+Output generated for SENS analysis for .TRAN